state anniversary license plate

 2. Birthplace of Aviation legend on a blue band across the bottom of the plate, but without a Ohio Bicentennial logo.
 Used for for vanity plates with more than six characters and spaces, and for handicapped plates.

-3. Birthplace of Aviation legend just below the red band across the top of the plate; no Bicentennal logo or blue band; various alternate logos on the left side of the plate, with corresponding screened legends along the bottom of the plate.
+3. Birthplace of Aviation legend just below the red band across the top of the plate; no Bicentennal logo or blue band; various alternate logos on the left side of the plate, with corresponding screened legends in red along the bottom of the plate.
 Used for special interest plates.
+Two examples are shown above.

-4. Birthplace of Aviation legend just below the red band across the top of the plate; no graphic logo or blue band; blank space along the bottom of the plate is embossed with the vehicle type.
+4. Birthplace of Aviation legend just below the red band across the top of the plate; no graphic logo or blue band; blank space along the bottom of the plate is embossed with the vehicle type in blue.
 Used for most non-passenger plate types.

 Related links